- Index Content

 The Coveo On-Premises Crawling Module allows you to index on-premises content in order to make it searchable in a Coveo-powered search interface.
 Customers that can’t open an inbound port in their firewall for the Coveo cloud-hosted connectors to access their on-premises content are the typical Crawling Module users.

-The cloud-hosted Coveo Cloud connectors pull content from cloud and on-premises secured enterprise systems to make it searchable.
-The Coveo On-Premises Crawling Module, however, runs outside of the Coveo Platform.
-It pulls your content from your on-premises systems, and then sends it to a Coveo Cloud push-type source, which serves as an intermediate to index your data.
+The cloud-hosted Coveo connectors pull content from cloud and on-premises secured enterprise systems to make it searchable.
+The Coveo On-Premises Crawling Module, however, runs outside of Coveo.
+It pulls your content from your on-premises systems, and then sends it to a Coveo push-type source, which serves as an intermediate to index your data.

 The following on-premises content can be indexed using the Coveo On-Premises Crawling Module: